nishanthmerwin/nishanthmerwin.github.io/_posts/2024-07-02-rag-chemoinformatics.md

 to ingest a complex input and translate it into a simplified representation that can then be indexed.
 Second, a similarity search is conducted using a relatively simple distance measure.
 These distance measures can be performed using highly optimized vector databases.

-In both workflows, and indexing and querying workflow is required to ingest and index data into a database prior to individual user queries.
+In both workflows, an indexing and querying pipeline is required to ingest and index data into a database prior to individual user queries.